-Owning a home comes with its fair share of responsibilities, and one of the most important is having comprehensive insurance coverage espcially in the Lone Star State.
-Knowing the types of claims that are most common in Texas can help you stay proactive and ensure that you’re well-prepared for any eventuality.
+Owning a home comes with its fair share of responsibilities, and one of the most important is having comprehensive insurance coverage, especially in the Lone Star State.
+If you own a home in Texas, there are a few common things you can expect when filing an insurance claim.

 Hail damage